 Inclusions:

-β Breakfast, π₯ Lunch, π Dinner
+โ Breakfast, ๐ฅ Lunch, ๐ Dinner

 Breakfast at the hotel.

-Depart for Mae Kampong Village in the Mae On district and drive through the picturesque countryside of Chiang Mai.
-En route, stop at a local market to select ingredients for your lunch.
 Continue to Mae Kampong Village, where you will be greeted by villagers upon arrival before beginning a stroll through the community forest, passing tea and coffee fields.
 Return to the village in time to watch lunch being prepared by your host family and see how Thai food is made in the countryside.
-After lunch, take a walk around the village to observe the processing of fermented tea leaves and explore various handmade village products.
-In the late afternoon, drive back through the mountains to Chiang Mai.

 Overnight in Chiang Mai